-We would like to thank everyone who contributed to this project: our Fort Wayne community that made room for us to serve, Abundant Life Tabernacle that provides the space for our office and lab, AEP and Abundant Life Christian Academy that provides the lab computers, and the Indiana Department of Workforce Development that sends us many of our students.
+We would like to thank everyone who contributed to this project: our Fort Wayne community that made room for us to serve, Abundant Life Tabernacle that provides the space for our office and lab, A Plus Computers and The Verizon Foundation that provides the lab computers, and Fort Wayne Housing Authority, Volunteers of America, and the Indiana Department of Workforce Development that sends us many of our students.

-We also thank Pastor Keller and David Stovall for their continued encouragement and patience, Jordan Nash who most recently edited some of our work and has provided much technical help in the lab, Jerrod Nash for his technical help in the lab, Jennifer Nash who has helped with the elementary and middle school material we teach and filled in on the telephones more than once, and my patient and loving wife Jolene who has been supportive in so many ways.
-Starting a business is stressful for a family, but serving our community as an unfunded not for profit, with no salary income for three years, creates even more stress.
+We also thank Pastor Keller and David Stovall for their continued encouragement and patience, Jordan Nash who most recently edited some of our work and has provided much technical help in the lab, John Nash 3rd and Jerrod Nash for their technical help in the lab, Jennifer Nash who has helped with the elementary and middle school material we teach and filled in on the telephones more than once, Jennifer Perkins, Dawn Brock, and Kerri Packer who often have helped with administration, and my patient and loving wife Jolene who has been supportive in so many ways.
+Starting a business is stressful for a family, but serving our community as an unfunded not for profit, with no salary income for twelve years, creates even more stress.
 We appreciate your contributions to this important work.